Crime Stoppers Crime of the Week

 WICHITA FALLS (KFDX/KJTL) — Crime Stoppers needs your help in solving a burglary of a building.
-The crime happened between June 22 at 8:00 p.m. and June 23 at 4:00 a.m. in the 1100 block of Rowland road.
+The crime happened between June 29 at 5:00 p.m. and July 1 at 9:00 a.m. in the 1000 block of Martin Luther King Blvd.

 The police have very little information about this crime and could use you help.